Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzNetworkWatcherConfigFlowLog.md

                      "Days": 0,
                      "Enabled": false
                    }
+Format           : {
+                     "Type ": "Json",
+                     "Version": 1
+                   }
 ```

 In this example we configure flow logging status for a Network Security Group.
-In the response, we see the specified NSG has flow logging enabled, and no retention policy set.
+In the response, we see the specified NSG has flow logging enabled, default format and no retention policy set.

 ### Example 2: Configure Flow Logging and Traffic Analytics for a Specified NSG
 ```